ghc-proposals/ghc-proposals/proposals/0285-no-implicit-binds.rst

 Not just term definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Besides top level term bindings, we currently have signatures with implicit forall quantification for expressions, data declerations, family declarations, and instances [#class-forall]_.
+Besides top level term bindings, we currently have signatures with implicit forall quantification for expressions, data declerations, family declarations, instances [#class-forall]_, and rewrite rules.
 This proposal applies to all alike:

 #. ::